Services

 The execution sequence is:

-- Mount the LUKS-encrypted repository (if
+- Mount the LUKS-encrypted repository (auto-mounts if unmounted)

---mount) - Start the isolated Docker daemon
+- Start the isolated Docker daemon

 - Auto-generate